Berkeley Art, Finance, and Law Symposium 2023

 • Canvas, Issue 16

-This month, we're buzzing with excitement as we bring you the latest scoop on the legal dramas of art market heavyweights, evolving trends in art investment, the rise of AI-generated art, AI fashion stepping into the prêt-à-porter spotlight, artists influencing cultural change, and more.
+This month, we bring you the latest on the legal dramas of art market heavyweights, evolving trends in art investment, the rise of AI-generated art, and AI fashion stepping into the spotlight.

 • William Otton - Diebenkorn and Cezanne Meet in Santa Barbara, oil on canvas 34x40